MinimalDevops/MD-Youtube-Summarizer/README.md

 # MD Youtube Summarizer

-A Chrome extension to download and summarize YouTube video (and Shorts) transcripts using a local Python backend and Ollama for AI-powered summarization.
+A Chrome extension to download and summarize YouTube video (and Shorts) transcripts using a local Python backend and Ollama for AI-powered summarization. **Now supports Instagram Reels and videos!**

 Read the blog here -> [Chrome Extension with Local LLMs: Build Your Own YouTube Transcript Summarizer](https://medium.com/@minimaldevops/chrome-extensions-with-local-llms-build-your-own-youtube-transcript-summarizer-ba40141becd9)